Skip to main content

 Diagnostic Relevance

-Anti-phospholipid antibody syndrome (APAS), an autoimmune disorder evident by clinical symptoms such as thrombocytopenia, arterial (venous) thrombosis, and recurrent fetal loss, as well as systemic lupus erythematosus (SLE), is characterized by the presence of autoantibodies reactive to negatively charged phospholipids.
+Anti-phospholipid antibody syndrome (APAS) is an autoimmune disorder characterized by clinical manifestations such as thrombocytopenia, arterial or venous thrombosis, and recurrent fetal loss.
+It may also occur in association with systemic lupus erythematosus (SLE).
+A key feature of APAS is the presence of autoantibodies directed against negatively charged phospholipids.
+Clinicians widely use and have firmly established autoantibody detection, which plays an essential role in diagnosing systemic autoimmune diseases

 Publications